Jim Croce: 1970s

-The Croces eventually returned to Philadelphia and Croce decided to be "serious" about becoming a productive member of society.
+Eventually, the Croces returned to Philadelphia, and Croce decided to be "serious" about becoming a productive member of society.
 He said: "I'd worked construction crews, and I'd been a welder while I was in college.
 But I'd rather do other things than get burned."
-His determination led to a job at Philadelphia R&B AM radio station WHAT, where Croce translated commercials into "soul".
-"I'd sell airtime to Bronco's Poolroom and then write the spot: 'You wanna be cool, and you wanna shoot pool ... dig it.
+Croce's determination led to a job at Philadelphia R&B AM radio station WHAT, where he translated commercials into "soul".
+Croce said: "I'd sell airtime to Bronco's Poolroom and then write the spot: 'You wanna be cool, and you wanna shoot pool ... dig it.

 In 1970, Croce met classically trained pianist-guitarist and singer-songwriter Maury Muehleisen through producer Joe Salviuolo, a friend of Croce's since college.
 Salviuolo had met Muehleisen when he was teaching at Glassboro State College in New Jersey and brought Croce and Muehleisen together at the production office of Tommy West and Terry Cashman in New York City.
-Initially, Croce backed Muehleisen on guitar, but gradually their roles reversed, with Muehleisen adding a lead guitar to Croce's music.
+Initially, Croce backed Muehleisen on guitar, but their roles gradually reversed, with Muehleisen adding a lead guitar to Croce's music.

 When his wife became pregnant, Croce became more determined to make music his profession.
-He sent a cassette of his new songs to a friend and producer in New York City in the hope that he could secure a record deal.
-After their son, Adrian James (A.J.), was born in September 1971, Ingrid stayed at home while Croce toured to promote his music.
+Croce sent a cassette of his new songs to a friend and producer in New York City in the hope that he could secure a record deal.
+After their son, Adrian James "A.J.", was born on September 28, 1971, Ingrid stayed at home while Croce toured to promote his music.

 In 1972, Croce signed a three-record contract with ABC Records, releasing two albums, You Don't Mess Around with Jim and Life and Times.
 The singles "You Don't Mess Around with Jim", "Operator (That's Not the Way It Feels)", and "Time in a Bottle" all received airplay.
-That same year, the Croce family moved to San Diego.
+That same year, the Croces moved to San Diego.
 Croce began appearing on television, including on American Bandstand on August 12, his national debut, The Tonight Show on August 14, and The Dick Cavett Show on September 20 and 21.